projectcalico/calico/master/getting-started/mesos/demos/docker/index.md

 check out [Calico's Docker Containerizer guide]({{site.baseurl}}/{{page.version}}/getting-started/mesos/installation/docker).

 ## Prerequisites
-This demo requires a Mesos cluster with Calico-libnetwork running, along with a few additional components.
+This demo requires a Mesos cluster with calico/node running, along with a few additional components.

 To simplify the setup, we have created a Vagrant file to quickly